Don's Lunch returns to old site with hopes of expanded restaurant - Keep Me Current

 “We had a few offers, but when you look at the big picture as far as parking and location, you want the right site,” Bernier said, stopping short of naming the businesses that offered Don’s Lunch space.
 “We feel this is the right spot and the best of the few that offered space.”

-Don’s Lunch reopens for the season on Wednesday, May 2.
+Don’s Lunch reopened for the season Wednesday, May 2.
 Bernier hopes the Friendly Gas site is the home of Don’s Lunch for the foreseeable future.

 “We don’t want a Where’s Waldo and get to the point where people are looking for us,” he said.

-His hope is to sign a five-year lease at the 925 Main Street site.
+His hope is to sign a five-year lease at the 925 Main St. site.

 “There is nothing set in stone yet, but that is the direction it is heading,” he said.